Tag: interconnected smoke alarm

 ZEN Interconnected Smoke Alarms

-Interconnected Smoke Detectors
+Interconnected Smoke Alarms

 And Australian Standard 3786:2014

-Before buying a smoke alarm you should do your due diligence to ensure it is compliant to Australian Standard 3786:2014.
+Before buying an interconnected smoke alarm you should do your due diligence to ensure it is compliant to Australian Standard 3786:2014.
 The full name of the standard which encompasses smoke alarms in Australia is ‘Australian Standard 3786:2014 Smoke alarms using scattered light, transmitted light or ionization’ (incorporating amendment 1 and 2).
 This article will review Australian Standard 3786:2014 to assist your purchasing decision.

 Standards are documents that set out specifications, procedures and guidelines to ensure products are safe, consistent, and reliable.
 Australian Standard 3786:2014 is referenced by QLD’s Building Fire Safety Regulations 2008 – when a standard is referenced by state or national legislation, compliance with it becomes mandatory.
 It is interesting to note that although there is a newer Australian Standard 3786:2023 – it is not yet referenced by legislation – therefore Australian Standard 3786:2014 must still be complied with in the eyes of the law.